 Christians in an Age of Wealth: A Biblical Theology of Stewardship Biblical Theology for LifeZondervan Academic #ad - He points to the goodness of wealth, as God originally designed it, but also surveys the Bible’s many warnings against making an idol out of money.
 So are material possessions a blessing for which we should long?
 And what are the dangers that the use or abuse of material possessions can produce?Blomberg expounds upon how the sharing of goods and possessions is the key safeguard against both greed and covetousness.

 In this book, craig blomberg addresses the tough questions about the place and purpose of wealth and material possessions in a Christian’s life.
 He expands on the concept of giving generously, even sacrificially, to those who are needier, demonstrating how Christians can participate in God’s original good design for abundance and demonstrate the world-altering gospel of Christ.

-Ministry and Money: A Practical Guide for PastorsWestminster John Knox Press - Ministry and money serves as an excellent primer on accounting practices, church financial reports, and church budgets.
+Ministry and Money: A Practical Guide for PastorsWestminster John Knox Press #ad - Ministry and Money: A Practical Guide for Pastors #ad - Ministry and money serves as an excellent primer on accounting practices, church financial reports, and church budgets.
 With this book, pastors and clergy finally have a practical resource for managing money in the church.
 Norton.
 A spirituality of Fundraising.
 Money is a key issue in today's Christian faith communities but it can be a touchy subject to address.